 LPL Financial is certainly not a bucket shop or “boiler room” in the tradition of the Wolf of Wall Street and Stratton Oakmont Securities but lately, its beginning to behave like one.
-An industry leader with over 3300 employees, LPL is a big brokerage firm with offices throughout the United States.
+An industry leader with over 16,000 representatives, LPL is a big brokerage firm with offices throughout the United States.
 Recent enforcement actions targeting the company suggest that it may growing too big to properly manage and supervise.

 Brokerage firms are responsible for the behavior and conduct of their employees.
 Stockbrokers are held to very high ethical standards.
 Among their responsibilities are obligations to not mislead customers, to fully understand their customers’ needs and to only make suitable recommendations.